 From 1933 to 1993, Democrats again dominated American politics and ensured that reciprocity through trade agreements would reduce tariffs and keep them low.
 During this period there were 30 Congresses, 16 unified governments (15 Democratic, 1 Republican), and 14 divided governments.
-During this 60 year period, very few changes were made to the overriding goal of seeking reciprocal trade agreements, even during the two years (1953-55) in which the Republicans had unified control of government.
+During this 60-year period, very few changes were made to the overriding goal of seeking reciprocal trade agreements, even during the 2 years (1953-1955) in which the Republicans had unified control of government.

 In the period since 1993, divided government has been more frequent, but the president has usually been in favor of maintaining the status quo or furthering the reduction in trade barriers.
-Donald Trump is the first president since 1930 who seems intent on raising import tariffs and import restrictions, not lowering them in trade agreements.
+Donald Trump is the first president since 1930 who seems intent on raising import tariffs and import restrictions rather than lowering them through trade agreements.

 Figure 4 illustrates the partisan division on trade by showing the percentage of each party in the House voting for lower tariffs (or trade authority or trade agreements) or against higher tariffs.
-From the 1830s until the 1970s, Democrats were uniformly in favor of lower tariffs.
-Republicans mainly voted in favor of protective tariffs, although after the Civil War they supported reducing some duties on non-competing imports for consumers, such as tea and coffee.
+From the 1830s to the 1970s, Democrats were consistently in favor of lower tariffs.
+Republicans mainly voted in favor of protective tariffs, although after the Civil War they supported reducing some duties on noncompeting imports for consumers, such as tea and coffee.
 After World War II, however, they began to support trade liberalization.
-From the early 1950s until the early 1990s, there was a historically anomalous period of bipartisan consensus and the two parties voted in sync with one another.
-This was during the Cold War when foreign policy concerns were salient and partisan divisions were suppressed (Bailey 2003).
-Since the NAFTA vote in 1993, just after the end of the Cold War, Democratic support for lower tariffs or trade agreements has diminished considerably.
-By this time, the political parties had clearly switched positions on trade policy.
+From the early 1950s to the early 1990s, there was a historically anomalous period of bipartisan consensus and the two parties voted in sync with one another.
+This was during the Cold War, when foreign policy concerns were salient and partisan divisions were suppressed (Bailey 2003).
+Since the NAFTA vote in 1993, just after the end of the